 Introduction to the tutorial

-This tutorial (along with the others in this series) targets programmers who want to familiarize themselves with cryptology, its techniques, its mathematical and conceptual basis, and its lingo.
-The ideal user of this tutorial has encountered various descriptions of cryptographic systems and general claims about the security or insecurity of particular software and systems, but may not entirely understand the background of these descriptions and claims.
+This tutorial (and its two follow-up tutorials) targets programmers wishing to familiarize themselves with cryptology, its techniques, its mathematical and conceptual basis, and its lingo.
+The ideal user of this tutorial will have encountered various descriptions of cryptographic systems and general claims about the security or insecurity of particular software and systems, but without entirely understanding the background of these descriptions and claims.
 Additionally, many users will be programmers and systems analysts whose employers have plans to develop or implement cryptographic systems and protocols (perhaps assigning such obligations to the very people who will benefit from this tutorial).

 Some form of cryptography can be found nearly everywhere in computer technology.
 Popular standalone programs, like PGP and GPG, aid in securing communications.
-Web browsers and other network client programs implement cryptographic layers in their channels.
+Web browsers and other programs implement cryptographic layers in their channels.
 Drivers and programs exist to secure files on disk and control access thereto.
-Some commercial programs use cryptographic mechanisms to limit where they can be installed and how they can be used.
-Basically, every time you find a need to control the access and usage of computer programs or digital data, cryptographic algorithms are important elements in the protocol for use of these programs or data.
+Some commercial programs use cryptographic mechanisms to limit where their installation and use may occur.
+Basically, every time you find a need to control the access and usage of computer programs or digital data, you'll find that cryptographic algorithms constitute important parts of the protocol for use of these programs/data.

 David Mertz is a writer, a programmer, and a teacher, who always endeavors to improve his communication with readers (and tutorial takers).
 He welcomes any comments; please direct them to email@example.com.